• Home

 The hardest part?
 Keeping some of them “wound down” and accounted for while you’re putting the others in bed.
 The way forward?

-• Close doors.
-If you are putting to bed a 2 year old but need your 4 year old quiet, let him have some quiet room time to play until you come.
+- Close doors.
+If you are putting to bed a 2 year old but need your 4 year old quiet, let him have some Quiet Room to Play until you come.

 Step 4: Bonding and Alone Time